Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Results

 \subsection{Data Correction by Projection onto Physical Constraints}

-Projecting data onto $P$, defined as a physical projection, mitigates errors and faithfully corrects missingness in the EMR of each patient.
-Our results confirm these primary hypotheses.
-Through the high-dimensional mathematical constraints outlined in the section \ref{sec:methods}, we can correct vitals according to their physical range and capture interactions between vitals when correcting errors.
-Figure \ref{fig:proj behav} illustrates the physical projection behavior demonstrated through constraint (sub-Section \ref{sec:phys proj} - constraint \texttt{\#4}) on the relationship between Mean Arterial Pressure (MAP), Systolic Blood Pressure (SBP), and Diastolic Blood Pressure (DBP).
-The preprocessing pipeline (Section \ref{sec:prep}) imputes missing values of DBP to the mean of the normal range of values for healthy patients, i.e., 70.
+Projecting data onto $P$, defined as a ''physical projection'', can bring outlier data points to a value within the physically-possible constraints.
+The constraints we define account for their minimum and maximum values, maximum rate of change values, and interactions between variables.
+Figure \ref{fig:proj behav} illustrates the physical projection step demonstrated through constraint on the relationship between Mean Arterial Pressure (MAP), Systolic Blood Pressure (SBP), and Diastolic Blood Pressure (DBP) ( \ref{sec:phys proj} Constraint \texttt{\#4}).
+In this case, there was no recorded value of DBP in the EMR.
+Trust-MAPS first imputes DBP to a constant value equaling the mean of the ''normal'' range of values, i.e., 70.
 However, the physical projections step captures the interaction between DBP, SBP, and MAP and autocorrects DBP accordingly.
-We also refer the reader to Figures \ref{fig:proj behav 2}-\ref{fig:proj behav 3} in Appendix \ref{app:comp} for more interesting examples of data correction related to phosphate, respiration, base excess, bicarbonate, and lactate.
-The magnitude of the distance is not necessarily proportional to how erred the variable was (for example, a typo in the location of a decimal point can cause large distances), but any distance greater than zero is informative of errors in the data. \footnote{We note that most lab values are automatically transmitted directly from lab machines to the EMR.
-Errors in lab-generated data might point to other issues in the sample collection process, or laboratory procedures, which we do not explore in this work.}
+We refer the reader to Figures \ref{fig:proj behav 3}- \ref{fig:resp} in Supplemental Section \ref{app:comp} for more interesting examples of data correction related to phosphate, respiration, base excess, bicarbonate, and lactate.}